• Skip to main content

 July 22, 2019 by Rebecca Martinez Fitzgerald

 The Trump Administration might effectively halt a program allowing displaced people from to enter the United States as refugees, according to a recent report by Politico.
-The U.S. has permitted […]
+The U.S. has permitted the legal resettlement of people fleeing violence and persecution since Jewish refugees fled Germany during World War II.
+Refugees are designated by governments and international […]

 Refugee Resettlement at Risk